Imatinib is a targeted therapy. It is used to treat some types of leukaemia, blood disorders and gastro-intestinal stromal tumours called GISTs.

 Some brands of imatinib contain a small amount of lactose.
 If you have a lactose intolerance, talk to your doctor before you start taking this.

-If you need to go into hospital for any reason, always tell the doctors and nurses that you are having treatment with imatinib.
-You shouldn’t stop or restart imatinib without advice from your cancer doctor.
-Tell the doctors and nurses the name of your cancer doctor so they can ask them for advice.
+If you need medical treatment for any other reason, always tell the doctors and nurses that you are having treatment with imatinib.
+Give them the contact details for your haematologist or cancer doctor so they can ask for advice.